osuuj/nokia-city-data-analysis/client/shared/@docs/components/loading.md

 # Loading Components

-This directory contains components for handling loading states throughout the application.
+This document provides information about components for handling loading states throughout the application.

 ## Components